alChaCC/blog/source/_posts/2015-08-23-build-up-a-homemade-server-to-server-interactions-with-google-api-using-ruby-take-google-analytics-as-an-example.markdown

 date: 2015-08-23 15:10:37 +0800
 comments: true
 categories: ["Ruby on Rails", "Google Analytics"]
-keywords:  "Google Analytics, API, 中文, Ruby on Rails, homemade"
+keywords:  "Google Analytics, API, 中文, Ruby on Rails, homemade, google-api-ruby-client"
 description: "this article show you how to make google analytics api with Ruby on Rails application by yourself"
 ---

-Since 'google-api-ruby-client' make a big change from [0.8 to 0.9](https://github.com/google/google-api-ruby-client/blob/master/MIGRATING.md) when my project is running out of time, and also I met this [issue](https://github.com/google/google-api-ruby-client/issues/253), So, I make a this decision, let's build a API client.
+Since 'google-api-ruby-client' make a big change from [0.8 to 0.9](https://github.com/google/google-api-ruby-client/blob/master/MIGRATING.md) when my project is running out of time, and also I met this [issue](https://github.com/google/google-api-ruby-client/issues/253), So, I make this decision, let's build a API client by myself.

 This implementation refer to Google [guideline](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)